 Meeting Principal Activities December Conducting the annual performance review of the President and CEO and executive officers.
 Examining the executive officer salary review proposals.
 Examining the proposals for amounts payable to executive officers under the Short-Term Incentive Program.
 Defining senior management objectives for the coming year.
 Reviewing the Committee's charter and annual work program.

-Monitoring the succession plan for Transat.
-January Approving the financial targets for the incentive plans (STIP, RSUs, PSUs, Options) for the next fiscal year.
-Preparing/approving the contents of the disclosure regarding the compensation paid to the most senior executive officers and the members of the Board of Directors via the Management Proxy Circular.
+Meeting Principal Activities Approving the financial targets for the incentive plans (STIP, RSUs, PSUs, Options) for the next fiscal year.
+January Preparing/approving the contents of the disclosure regarding the compensation paid to the most senior executive officers and the members of the Board of Directors via the Management Proxy Circular.
 Recommending the annual stock option grants and PSU and RSU awards.
 Reviewing, if applicable, the retirement agreements of the President and CEO and other eligible executive officers.
-Monitoring the succession plan for Transat.
 April Proposing the compensation of the members of the Board and its committees.
 Conducting an annual review of the yields of the employees' pension funds, making recommendations and submitting them to the Board of Directors for approval.
 Reviewing the performance evaluation policy and process.
 Examining the proposals for the desirable changes to the overall compensation policy or to certain specific programs.
 Evaluating the services rendered by the consultant chosen for senior executive compensation and establishing his independence.
 Take stock of the status of labour relations and collective bargaining.
 Monitoring the succession plan for Transat.

-Meeting Principal Activities October Examining the budget proposals for salary reviews and salary scale increases.
+October Examining the budget proposals for salary reviews and salary scale increases.
 Analyzing the preliminary results regarding the achievement of the objectives of our incentive plans for the fiscal year then ending.
 Analyzing the potential risks associated with the compensation plans.
 Examining the proposals for desirable changes to the overall compensation policy or to certain specific programs.
 Reviewing the succession plan for Transat A.T.
 Inc. and its subsidiaries.